 MassHealth’s mission is to improve the health outcomes of our diverse members and their families by providing access to integrated health care services that sustainably and equitably promote health, well-being, independence and quality of life.
 In support of that mission, MassHealth provides broad coverage of medically necessary health care services to its members.
 MassHealth partners with a wide variety of service providers, including vital safety net providers, in order to offer its members access.

 In light of the state of emergency declared in the Commonwealth due to the 2019 novel Coronavirus (COVID-19) outbreak, MassHealth is disbursing critical stabilization funding to support health care providers impacted by and responding to COVID-19.
 These providers are on the front lines of caring for MassHealth members.
 MassHealth has temporarily increased fee-for-service rates for impacted providers as part of the stabilization efforts.
-Additionally through this bulletin, MassHealth is directing Managed Care Organizations (MCOs), Accountable Care Partnership Plans (ACPPs), and the MassHealth Behavioral Health Vendor (referred to here collectively as “managed care plans”) to institute temporary rate increases as set forth in this bulletin.
+Additionally, through this bulletin, MassHealth is directing Managed Care Organizations (MCOs), Accountable Care Partnership Plans (ACPPs), and the MassHealth Behavioral Health Vendor (referred to here collectively as “managed care plans”) to institute temporary rate increases as set forth in this bulletin.
 These directed payments will ensure that providers receive this crucial stabilization funding for serving members enrolled in managed care.
 MassHealth will update the managed care plans’ capitation payment rates to support the increased provider rates in the coming weeks.

 MassHealth anticipates providing additional guidance regarding more financial stabilization funding through the managed care plans in the coming week.